alexwidua/figma-easing-gradients/README.md

 #### Caveat with in-canvas preview

 The in-canvas preview works by cloning the selected node and updating the cloned node's gradients on the fly.
 This comes with the caveat that the cloned node will enter the document's history and possibly pollute it.
 Even if the user closes the plugin without applying any easing function, CMD+Z'ing will restore the cloned node.
 However, when testing this feature it turned out that the benefit of a in-canvas easing preview outweighs the nuisance of this caveat.
+I'd like to hear more opinions on this.

 ## ✨ Usage